WenqiJiang/SIGMOD-spatial-join-submission/spatial-join-baseline/README.md

 This repository is organized as follows:

-+ cpp: C++ source and header files for single- and multithreaded implementations
++ cpp: C++ source and header files for single- and multithreaded implementations for R-tree synchronous traversal and PBSM

 + cpp_scripts: Python scripts to run C++ experiments and record performance in JSON format